ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Introduction

 \section{Introduction}

-The incorporation of deep neural networks (DNNs) into safety critical systems is limited by our ability to provide guarantees on their behavior \citep{BoDeDwFiFlGoJaMoMuZhZhZhZi16,julian2016policy}.
+The incorporation of deep neural networks (DNNs) into safety critical systems is limited by our ability to provide guarantees on their behavior \citep{BoDeDwFiFlGoJaMoMuZhZhZhZi16,Julian2019jgcd}.
 Neural network verification tools aim to provide these guarantees by proving whether a network satisfies a given input-output property \citep{liu2019algorithms}.
-When input-output relationships are difficult to specify, our analysis requires the solution to an optimization problem \citep{katz2021verification}.
+When input-output relationships are difficult to specify, analyzing a system may require the solution to an optimization problem \citep{katz2021verification}.

 In this paper, we focus on solving optimization problems involving feedforward ReLU networks with low-dimensional inputs.
 Neural networks that control dynamical systems from state estimates often have low input dimension.
-For example, the ACAS Xu networks for aircraft collision avoidance have a five-dimensional input \citep{julian2016policy}.
+For example, the ACAS Xu networks for aircraft collision avoidance have a five-dimensional input \citep{Julian2019jgcd}.
+Additionally, semantic perturbations to high dimensional spaces can be analyzed through low dimensional networks \citep{katz2021verification}.
 When the input space is low-dimensional, it can more easily be decomposed into smaller regions, each defining a simpler optimization problem.
-We leverage this insight by frequently dividing the input space into smaller regions that can be more tightly approximated, realizing a significant performance gain overall.
+We leverage this insight by rapidly dividing the input space into smaller regions that can be more tightly approximated, realizing a significant performance gain and finding the optimal value to a desired tolerance.